ananyadua27/arxiv-lang-graph/README.md

 ### Overview

-**arxiv-lang-graph** is an AI-driven pipeline designed for dynamic extraction, synthesis, and analysis of academic preprints from arXiv.org.
-It showcases **agentic AI workflows** orchestrated through a graph-based engine (**LangGraph**), enabling modular, extensible, and scalable multi-agent collaboration.
-The backend API, built with **FastAPI**, delivers high-performance, asynchronous REST endpoints tailored for integration with modern frontend and data pipelines.
+**arxiv-lang-graph** is an AI-driven pipeline designed for the extraction, synthesis, and analysis of academic preprints from arXiv.org.
+It showcases **agentic AI workflows** orchestrated through a graph-based engine (**LangGraph**), and enables multi-agent collaboration.
+The backend API, built with **FastAPI**, delivers high-performance, asynchronous REST endpoints tailored for integration with modern frontend/data pipelines.

 This project highlights experience with:

-- Architecting distributed, agent-driven systems with complex dependency graphs.
+- Creating distributed, agent-driven systems with complex dependency graphs.
-- Leveraging transformer-based NLP models for abstractive summarization.
+- Utilizing transformer-based NLP models for abstractive summarization.
-- Implementing session persistence and state management via Redis for robust multi-turn conversational workflows.
+- Implementing session persistence and state management via Redis for multi-turn conversational workflows.
 - Designing clean API interfaces with asynchronous Python programming patterns.

 ---